 At this point, it became very clear that the overall messages for the programme had already been decided: firstly that the whole Brexit thing had been and continued to be about emotions rather than logic.
 I would agree that that was the way it had been played, especially in the anti-expert trope pushed by the Leave campaign.
 As someone who is quite keen on knowledge and feels it might just make the world a better place, that was one of the most depressing and frightening things for me.
 The second and perhaps more transparent message was that we had ‘more in common than that which divides us’, and the pots in their superficial similarities were supposed to demonstrate that to us, and spark a reconciliation.

 And actually, especially now I’ve had a chance to have a proper look, they don’t look all that similar.
-The Leave pot is peopled with figures in aggressive poses, defying their viewers to criticise them: a squaddie in full combat gear, a man waving a hammer, a woman whose t-shirt proclaims her to be the ‘Crazy Chicken Lady’.
+The Leave pot is peopled with figures in aggressive and defiant poses, challenging their viewers to criticise them: a squaddie in full combat gear, a man waving a hammer, a woman whose t-shirt proclaims her to be the ‘Crazy Chicken Lady’.
 Look at me, I’m an individual, I’m taking back control!
-The Remain pot feels more creative, domestic, co-operative: Nathan showing off his own pot; Kate and Chris kissing on a beach, photographed by their daughter; Gordon and his guitar.
+The Remain pot feels more creative, domestic, co-operative: Nathan showing off his own pot; Kate and Chris kissing on a beach, photographed by their daughter; Rob proclaiming his Bristol art pride in his DismalLand t-shirt; Gordon and his guitar.
 Me, modelling the frock I’d just finished making.
 Look, pockets!

 So finally they brought the Remainers and the Leavers from the other pot together for the last bit of filming, and the differences became even more obvious.
 The Leavers talked pointedly about ‘Great’ Britain – about how Europe ‘wasn’t strong and stable’ because of all these terror attacks and migrants – about how they were individuals who’d not benefited from the EU.
 One woman spent a long time telling us how much research she’d done before voting without saying what had swayed her decision.
-When I asked her to elaborate after the mics were turned off, she said it was because if we weren’t taking EU migrants we’d have room for Syrian child refugees.
+When I asked her to elaborate after the mics were turned off, she told me very seriously that it was because if we didn’t have so many EU migrants we’d have room to take some Syrian child refugees.
 (Please try to imagine the look on my face at this point.)
 Another told me migrants were a burden on services, and when I pointed out that they paid taxes which paid for services, she said they didn’t, they just claimed benefits.
 Then she tried to hug me in the name of reconciliation.
 I said I didn’t do hugs.
 Hugging wouldn’t make the chaos and hurt her vote had caused go away anyway, it would only make her feel better.
 Then I walked out.

 It was an odd experience: on the one hand, I’m an artist’s daughter and I know that the intended meaning and direction of the artwork is down to the artist with the model reduced to content.
 On the other, modelling wasn’t content-neutral in this case: we were asked for our stories, even if Perry said that we were chosen for the interesting shapes our silhouettes made.
 So I did feel more invested in the process than a model might usually expect to feel.

 In the end, I’m proud to feel that I did my best to represent my fellow Remainers, that I had the chance to push aside for a moment the helplessness I and others had felt since the referendum and still feel now (like watching a horrible train crash in very slow motion and not being able to stop it).
 And I’m on a Grayson Perry pot, so go see it.
-The exhibition’s on till 10 Sept.
+The exhibition’s on till 10 Sept at the Serpentine, then on tour (first stop the Arnolfini in Bristol).
 Look, pockets!